-Independent interpretative research, mentoring and consultancy for universities, government, NGOs and other organizations with an orientation to the relation between humans, animals and nature.
+Antennae: Dialogical seminars for universities, government, NGOs and other organizations, with a focus on the relation between humans, animals and nature.

 Now bookable: "Eating meat or not?
-The keys to understanding your own and others' reasoning" (workshop)
+The keys to understanding your own and others' reasoning" (interactive seminar)

 "Eating meat or not?
 The keys to understanding your own and others' reasoning"

-In this workshop, through interactive choice and thought experiments, attention will be paid to the consumer-citizen issue, to animal welfare, environmental impact and health, and you will understand why some people turn vegetarian and others remain meat-eaters - no matter what your own choice in the matter is.
-The second half of the workshop is designed to make you aware of the different forces present within all of us that urge us to do one thing in one situation and another thing in a different situation, and helps shed light on cognitive dissonance and the various strategic ways people have of dealing with the icky feeling associated with it.
+In this seminar filled with interactive choice and thought experiments, attention will be paid to the consumer-citizen issue, to animal welfare, environmental impact and health, helping you to understand why some people turn vegetarian and others remain meat-eaters - no matter what your own choice in the matter is.
+The second half of the interactive seminar is designed to make you aware of the different forces present within all of us that urge us to do one thing in one situation and another thing in a different situation, and helps shed light on cognitive dissonance and the various strategic ways people have of dealing with the icky feeling associated with it.
 In short, if you feel lost in the plurality of arguments regarding animal husbandry and its consequences and want to get a clear overview of the logic of different ways of reasoning and behaviour, this workshop is for you.